 A. The Automotive Unit is the inspectorate and approval authority in South Africa.
-We administer both the NRCS Act and certain provisions of National Road Traffic Act, 1996 (Act 93 of 1996) with specific focus on the inspectorate approval of Manufactures, Builders and Importers (MIB’s) of motor vehicles.
+We administer both the NRCS Act and certain provisions of National Road Traffic Act, 1996 (Act 93 of 1996) with a specific focus on the inspectorate approval of Manufacturers, Builders and Importers (MIB’s) of motor vehicles.

 NRTA requires that anyone wishing to import, manufacturer or build motor vehicles for the purpose of selling, such manufacturer, importer or builder of motor vehicles must register at their provisional offices of the Department of Transport (DoT).